Rights Respecting School Award (RRSA)

 At Simonside Primary we are committed to ensuring children’s well-being is at the heart of everything we do.
 We aim to help our pupils grow into confident, caring and responsible young people both in school and within the wider community and realise their potential.

 We are a SILVER UNICEF Rights Respecting School and are going for GOLD as we continue to embed the UN Convention on the Rights of the Child (UNCRC) within our whole school ethos.
+Please watch our most recent 'Simonside's Got Rights' video (link above), to see where we are on our journey!

 What is the Rights Respecting School Award (RRSA)?